How to Find Help Treating Psychosis

 Understanding the symptoms of a psychotic disorder will help you know if professional intervention is necessary.
 Seeing things that aren’t there, inability to connect with reality, interacting with people who are no longer living or don’t exist, and the inability to maintain logical-thought patterns are all signs of psychosis.
 Individuals who are suffering from psychotic-related disorders may experience abnormal emotional highs and lows, display a lack of concern about what goes on around them, or display little emotion in facial expressions or voice.

-If you think you’re experiencing any of these symptoms, or recognize these symptoms in others, call our counselors at 1-888-997-3147.
+If you think you’re experiencing any of these symptoms, or recognize these symptoms in others, call our counselors at 1-888-997-3147(Who Answers?).
 We are available 24 hours a day to answer your questions and provide information about local treatment options.

 Steps You Can Take to Help Someone With Psychological Problems